EliLangille/INET2005/Final Project/readme.md

 Enjoy!

-### Cached TeamIDs Database
+### Additional Deliverables

-A JSON version of this database can be found in the project folder
+- www/team_ids.json: A JSON version of the MongoDB database
+- Final Project Report.docx: A final report on the project